 - 87% were confident their child’s teacher is able to deal with an asthma flare-up

 Asthma Australia in schools

-Asthma Australia trains over 40,000 school staff each year in Asthma First Aid and provides Asthma Emergency Kits to help schools be prepared to manage an asthma attack at any time.
-Our trainers provided information sessions to 15,000 students in schools in 2015.
+Asthma Australia trains 40,000 school staff each year in Asthma First Aid and provides Asthma Emergency Kits to help schools be prepared to manage an asthma attack at any time.
+Our trainers provided information sessions to 10,000 students in schools in 2016.
 This included how to help a friend if they have an asthma attack.
-Last year we launched Asthma Kids with over 3,000 primary aged children visiting this webpage so far and doing the interactive Chester’s Asthma Trail.
+Our interactive webpage, Asthma Kids, had over 8,000 visits where primary school children do Chester’s Asthma Trail.